 Evaluating model performance

 We used a suite of performance measures (PMs) to assess how changes in CVC and φ impact the likelihood of achieving conservation- and catch-based management objectives.
-Conservation-based PMs are focused on recruit abundance, as well as biological benchmarks used to assess CU status.
-Consistent with Canada’s Wild Salmon Policy, we used 80% of the estimated spawner abundance necessary to produce maximum sustainable yield (SMSY, formula in Appendix) as the benchmark representing healthy status.
+Conservation-based PMs are focused on recruit abundance, as well as biological benchmarks used to assess CU status under Canada’s Wild Salmon Policy (WSP; ref?).
+Consistent with the WSP, we used 80% of the estimated spawner abundance necessary to produce maximum sustainable yield (SMSY, formula in Appendix) as the benchmark representing healthy status.
 Conversely, catch-based PMs are proxies DFO fishery managers may use to determine whether socio-economic objectives are met.
 For example, we used an aggregate TAC equal to 1,000,000 fish as a proxy for healthy fisheries since at this level of abundance managers are able to allocate quota to each major stakeholder group (i.e. First Nations, commercial, and recreational fisheries).
 A full list of performance measures and their definitions are described in Table 3.
 To evaluate differences in performance between OMs, we present median outputs among simulations, as well as 10th and 90th percentiles.

 Table 3.
 Conservation- and catch-based performance metrics (PMs).
 PMs are presented as median values among trials.